jj49411/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/julie-cheng-3b7613b6/) | Blog

-A goal-driving, self-motivated software engineer recently graduated from Makers Academy.
+A goal-driven, self-motivated software engineer recently graduated from Makers Academy.
 My background in fashion marketing has equipped me with problem-solving and communication skills, as well as thinking creatively.
 I am a fast learner and an excellent team player.

 Jumping into technology has been the most exciting but challenging decision of my journey.
 After working in marketing and retail, I wanted to break out of my comfort zone and learn something new.
 Being a software developer combines all my passions: constantly learning and always challenging myself, designing and building features/products on online platforms, and working with people.
 I would love to work in a supportive environment where I can push myself to the next level.